bengfarrell/rgf-blog/content/blog/2009-03-16-wine-review-la-ferme-julien-rouge-2007.md

 ---
-title: "Wine Review--La Ferme Julien Rouge 2007"
+title: "La Ferme Julien Rouge 2007"
 date: "2009-03-16"
 categories:
-  - "other-red-blends"
-  - "red-wine-review"
   - "wine"
 tags:
   - "la-ferme-julien-rouge-2007"
   - "the-gourmez-wine-review"
 ---

-_Other words on the label: Rhone Valley Vineyards_ _Cotes Du Ventaux_ _Appellation Cotes Du Ventaux controlee_
+**Other words on the label:**\
+Rhone Valley Vineyards, Cotes Du Ventaux, Appellation Cotes Du Ventaux controlee

 This wine is a blend of grenache, syrah, carignan, and cinsault.
 I've only heard of the first two before.
 There are an awful lot of grape varietals in the world, aren't there?